-Director, River Blindness Program, Lymphatic Filariasis Elimination Program, Schistosomiasis Control Program, and Malaria Control Program
+Director, River Blindness Elimination Program, Lymphatic Filariasis Elimination Program, and Schistosomiasis Control Program

-Dr. Richards' awards include the Williams College Bicentennial Medal, the Commissioned Corps Outstanding Service Medal, the Department of Health and Human Services' Secretary's Award for Distinguished Service, and the American Society for Tropical Medicine and Hygiene's Bailey K. Ashford Medal.
-Dr. Richards has authored or co-authored more than 190 articles, letters, and chapters.
-He holds faculty appointments at the Emory Rollins School of Public Health (Department of Global Health), and the Emory School of Medicine (Division of Pediatric Infectious Disease) and is affiliated with Children's Health Care of Atlanta.
-In addition to English, he speaks Spanish and has had past working experiences in French, Portuguese, and German.
+Dr. Richards' awards include the Williams College Bicentennial Medal, the Commissioned Corps Outstanding Service Medal, the Department of Health and Human Services' Secretary's Award for Distinguished Service, the National Medical Fellowships' Pioneer Award, and the American Society for Tropical Medicine and Hygiene's Bailey K. Ashford Medal.
+Dr. Richards has authored or co-authored more than 185 articles, letters, and chapters.
+He holds faculty appointments at the Emory Rollins School of Public Health (Department of Global Health) and the Emory School of Medicine (Division of Pediatric Infectious Disease).
+He speaks Spanish and has had past working experiences in French, Portuguese, and German.